All Episodes

 Yeah, we have blasphemy laws, which is you get fired if you question the scientists in the same way that in other religious times, if you didn't believe in God, you couldn't get a job.

-X, Y, and Z, you get fired from your job, or you couldn't work for the government or whatever it was, or even private sometimes, right?
+X, Y, and Z, you get fired from your job or you couldn't work for the government or whatever it was, or even private sometimes, right?

-So the fall of Christianity has not gotten, in fact, we've regressed because at least you could read the source data in all forms of modern Christianity.
+So the new blasphemy is questioning, So the fall of Christianity has not gotten in fact we've regressed because at least you could read the source data in all forms of modern Christianity.

 I mean, there's no form of Christianity that has any traction where it's in ancient Aramaic only and you have to go to a priest to get any kind of facts about it.